-We stayed in one of the individual log cabins with private bathrooms available at the ranch, but there are also rooms in the main house.
+We stayed in one of the individual log cabins with private bathrooms available at the ranch, but there were also rooms in the main house.
 Our cabin was decorated Western-style, comfortable, and warm.
-We spent several hours just chilling on the front porch, taking in the scenery, or catching up on some well-deserved naps!
+We spent several hours chilling on the front porch, taking in the scenery, or catching up on well-deserved naps!

 What about the Ranch Activities?

-Other activities include hiking in the mountains around the ranch, playing pool at night or card games.
-Singing along at the sound of the guitar.
-Or simply chatting about how great the day we just spent riding!
+Other activities include hiking in the mountains around the ranch, playing pool at night, or card games.
+Singing along to the sound of the guitar.
+Or simply chatting about how great the day we just spent riding was!

 What Types of Horses?